camilasbraz/camilasbraz/README.md

     {
       "name": "greeting-robot-arduino",
-      "description": "Anarduino project that uses a ultrassonic sensor to trigger a servo and makes the robot wave back when you wave at it from a certain distance.", "languages": "C++",
+      "description": "Anarduino project that uses a ultrassonic sensor to trigger a servo and makes the robot wave back", "languages": "C++",
       "category": ["fun", "eletronic", "robotics"],
       "status": "finished",